vacp2p/rfc/content/docs/rfcs/34/README.md

 ## Exchange Peer Cache Size

-The size of the exchange peer cache discussed in [Theory and Protocol Semantics](#theory-and-protocol-semantics) depends on the average number of requested peers, which is expected to be the outbound degree of the underlying [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) mesh network.
+The size of the (optional) exchange peer cache discussed in [Theory and Protocol Semantics](#theory-and-protocol-semantics) depends on the average number of requested peers, which is expected to be the outbound degree of the underlying [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) mesh network.
 The recommended value for this outbound degree is 6 (see parameter `D` in [29/WAKU2-CONFIG](https://rfc.vac.dev/spec/29/)).
 It is recommended for the cache to hold at least 10 times as many peers (60).

 The recommended cache size also depends on the number of requesters a responder is expected to serve within a *refresh cycle*.
-A refresh cycle is a time interval in which all peers in the cache are expected to be replaced.
+A refresh cycle is the time interval in which all peers in the cache are expected to be replaced.
 If the number of requests expected per refresh cycle exceeds 600 (10 times the above recommended 60), it is recommended to increase the cache size to at least a tenth of that number.